particle-iot/docs/src/content/reference/ios.md

 ### Delegate Protocol

 _Starting version 0.5.0_

-You can opt-in to conform to the `ParticleDeviceDelegate` protocol in your viewcontroller code if you want to register for receiving system events notifications about the specific device.
+You can opt-in to conform to the `ParticleDeviceDelegate` protocol in your ViewController code if you want to register for receiving system events notifications about the specific device.
 You do it by setting `device.delegate = self` where device is an instance of `ParticleDevice`.

 The function that will be called on the delegate is: